ccapdev1920T2/s11g2/README.md

 2. Open Command Prompt, and navigate to the project folder where you downloaded.
 3. Run the command `npm install` to initialize and install all necessary modules used in the project.
 4. Run the command `node add_data.js` to add the initial data to the database.
-5. For apparent reason, the command prompt will mention that the cars are added but the admin is not added.
-However, that is not the case since it's added to the database.
-To proceed to the next step, press on your keyboard, "ctrl + c", to stop the run.
+5. All the data necessary is added to the database.
+In order to proceed further, you must press on your keyboard, "ctrl + c".
 6. We can now run the server.
 Run the command `node index.js`.
 Upon running the command, your Command Prompt should display the following statement:
 ```
 App listening at port 3000